joebui/joebui.github.io/README.md

 # My personal blog
-This is my blog to share about what I learn about technology for everyone to read.
+This is my blog to share about what I learn in software engineering for everyone to read.
 Feel free to contact me if you have any feedback about my posts.

 # License
 Copyright [2016] [Bui Quang Dien]